Skip to content

 Best for: Groups of 4+, families with multiple suitcases, business travelers, anyone wanting a meet-and-greet at arrivals

-Private transfer companies (Welcome Pickups, Daytrip, Suntransfers, GetTransfer) book a driver who waits at arrivals with a name sign.
-Pre-paid, fixed-price, and includes meet-and-greet at the gate or baggage claim.
+Private transfer companies (Welcome Pickups, Daytrip, Suntransfers, GetTransfer) send a driver who waits at arrivals with a name sign.
+Pre-paid, fixed-price, includes meet-and-greet.

 Option 6: Rental Car (Generally Not Recommended)